 Check-ins are provided during heat events for a number of people in healthcare and community programs, but many people are not connected to these services and are potentially socially isolated.
-Organizations and community members can increase outreach to heat-vulnerable people through heat check-ins, potentially preventing deaths.
+Organizations and community members can increase outreach to people at higher risk from heat through heat check-ins, potentially preventing deaths.